vdthatte/vdthatte.github.io/index.md

 #### Sunday - April 30th 2017 - Disrupting my own associations

+#### Saturday - April 30th 2017 - I'm going to miss college, and I'm not dropping out

 #### Friday - April 28th 2017 - Applying the Evolutio framework to every freaking thing in life.
 Our complex human bodies originated from single celled organisms that combined into groups of multi celled organisms with a common goal of survival.
 They formed different permutations and combinations until the combination of species was able to endure longer than the previous generation of species.
 I don't know if this is how the universe actually works but it surely makes sense.
 So now apply this to every single thing you do in life. [tbc...]